Ruwanthamadushan17/RefactoringChallenge/README.md

 ## Further improvements that can be done.

 Add logging.

 Add caching.

 Database normalization.

 Use 2 objects to do the mapping with mapster in order create and add order details.

 Use repository pattern(Have not used repository patteren since there is only one service).

 Dockerizing(Did not do due to resource limitations in my laptop)

 ## Changes can be done in production

-Read secrets from secure offering such as keyvault
+Read secrets from secure offering such as keyvault.

-Use api versioning
+Use api versioning.

 Change the log level to information.